 The Economic Growth and Tax Relief Reconciliation Act of 2001 is an income tax cut enacted on June 7, 2001.
 The Bush administration designed the tax cuts to stimulate the economy and end the 2001 recession.
 Families would spend the extra money, increasing demand.
-The name of the Act was Public Law 107-16.
+The Act became Public Law 107-16.

 - Increased the tax-deductible contributions people could make to their IRA accounts.

 - Doubled the child tax credit from $500 to $1,000.